Viper348xAzrael/ToDo-CLI/README.md

 # To-Do CLI

-A simple task management program written in Python
+A simple task management program written in Python, yes you can customize the program however you want, but Visual Studio Code is required to edit the program files

 ---